Senegal travel guide

-Pick pocketing and street crime, including in taxis and occasionally violent, are common in parts of Dakar, particularly around Place de l’Independence, the central area of the Plateau, the Western Corniche, and at the airport.
+Pick pocketing and street crime, including in taxis and occasionally violent, are common in parts of Dakar, particularly around Place de l’Independence, the central area of the Plateau and the Western Corniche.
 This type of crime is especially common in the run up to religious festivals.
 Recent examples have included attackers grabbing bags whilst driving scooters or motorbikes.
 You should take sensible precautions, avoid walking alone in the late afternoon and after dark, and avoid carrying valuables in public.

 If you’re expecting a greeter or driver to collect you at the airport, make sure they properly identify themselves before you set off.
 Fake greeters are known to operate at the airport.

 British nationals are increasingly being targeted by scam artists operating in West Africa.
 The scams come in many forms (romance and friendship, business ventures, work and employment opportunities) and can pose great financial risk to victims.
 You should be cautious about requests for funds, a job offer, a business venture or a face to face meeting from someone you have been in correspondence with over the internet who lives in West Africa, including from people who claim to be victims of various Western African conflicts (notably refugees from Sierra Leone) or relatives of present or former political leaders.

 The Casamance region of south-western Senegal (between the southern border of Gambia and the northern border of Guinea-Bissau) has suffered for decades from low intensity separatist violence, largely directed at Senegalese security forces.